 You must be ready to start a job immediately, have transportation, and not have to stay home to care for children or other dependents.
-You may be denied UI benefits if you are not available for work due to temporarily illness or injury.

 4) Actively seek work

 You must make an effort to secure employment for each week of benefits that you claim.
 Contacting at least 3 employers each week by phone, mail, Internet or in person is considered a reasonable effort.
 You must be able to show proof that you are actively searching for work.
 A sample template for recording your contacts with employers is provided on page 32.